cyneptic/cynscheduler/README.md

 # cynscheduler
-time management and scheduling cli tool
+time management and scheduling cli tool, inspired by the eisenhower matrix